Home Medicines Review

 - Discuss HMRs at practice meetings.
 You may like to invite your Brisbane North PHN Quality Improvement Engagement Officer.

-- Provide education resources to all staff: HMR fact sheet for GPs
+- Provide education resources to all staff: HMR fact sheet for GPs,

 - Display patient brochures throughout practice